Subscribe to updates

 Domestic Abuse and Sexual Violence Strategy 2026-2030

-The Cabinet will consider the adoption of the Domestic Abuse and Sexual Violence Strategy 2026-2030.
-This multi-agency strategy, developed by the Joint North and West Northamptonshire Domestic Abuse and Sexual Violence Partnership Board, aims to transform the response to domestic abuse and sexual violence across the county.
-It is built on victim and survivor experiences, local needs assessments, and extensive consultation, with a deliberate shift towards prevention and early intervention.
-The strategy is structured around five strategic objectives: Early Intervention and Prevention; Support and Protection for All Victims and Survivors; Building Trust and Confidence in Services; Coordinated Community Response and Partnership Working; and Holding Perpetrators Accountable.
+The Cabinet was scheduled to consider the Domestic Abuse and Sexual Violence Strategy 2026–2030.
+This strategy, developed by the Joint North and West Northamptonshire Domestic Abuse and Sexual Violence Partnership Board, aims to provide a unified countywide approach to preventing and addressing domestic abuse and sexual violence.
+It is built on victim and survivor experience, local needs assessments, and extensive multi-agency consultation, with a deliberate shift towards prevention and early intervention.
+The strategy is structured around five strategic objectives: Early Intervention and Prevention, Support and Protection for All Victims and Survivors, Building Trust and Confidence in Services, Coordinated Community Response and Partnership Working, and Holding Perpetrators to Account.
+The strategy aims to ensure all residents can live safely and experience healthy relationships without the threat of domestic abuse or sexual violence.3

 Approval of the proposed process for the completion and submission of the Local SEND Reform Plan

-The report pack indicates that the Cabinet will be asked to approve the proposed process for completing and submitting the Local SEND Reform Plan.
-This plan is a requirement from the Department for Education (DfE) and NHS England, with a deadline of 19 June 2026.
-The plan is underpinned by a Local Partnership Maturity Assessment and aims to strengthen inclusive practice, improve early intervention, deliver financial sustainability, and secure improved outcomes for children, young people, and their families with Special Educational Needs and Disabilities (SEND).
-Approval of the plan is also linked to eligibility for the High Needs Stability Grant.
+A report was presented seeking approval to delegate authority to the Director of Children's Services, in consultation with the Section 151 Officer, the Leader of the Council, and the Portfolio Holder for Children's Services, to approve and submit the Local SEND Reform Plan and Maturity Matrix by 19 June 2026.
+This plan is a requirement from the Department for Education (DfE) and NHS England to improve standards, strengthen inclusion, and ensure every child and young person with SEND can achieve and thrive.
+The plan is underpinned by a Local Partnership Maturity Assessment and is crucial for strengthening inclusive practice, improving early intervention, delivering financial sustainability, and securing improved outcomes for children and young people with SEND.
+Approval of the plan is also linked to eligibility for the High Needs Stability Grant.4

 Review of the Housing Allocations Policy